Sam-Max/script.jacktook.burst/README.md

 - No extra add-ons to install, all providers are included
 - No extra service running in the background
 - Easy settings to enable or disable providers and filters
-- First-class support with Elementum, and only Elementum (don't even ask)
+- First-class support with Jacktook, and only Jacktook (ask if you want to adapt to your addon)
 - Simple definitions-based architecture with overrides
 - Clean, PEP8 compliant code